FasanoCarlo/Gravitas/README.md

 # Gravitas
 Programma Italiano per la Fisica di Base<br>
-For now no translation are avaible
+For now no translation are available